 A lot of research goes into creating an ethical product and business.
 I feel that creating an ethical business requires a lot of passion and dedication for the products as the production line is complex – more than you’d think.
-A lot of time and effort goes into ensuring every aspect of the product is at its best – from sourcing the materials to the tailoring and manufacturing of the products and even the marketing!
-Setting your realms of ethical is extremely important when planning out the values for your business, and sticking by it is equally crucial.
+A lot of time and effort goes into ensuring every aspect of the product is at its best, from sourcing the materials to the tailoring and manufacturing of the products, and even the marketing!
+Setting your realms of ethical is extremely important when planning out the values for your business, and sticking by it is equally as crucial.

 One tip you'd give to others who are wanting to start their own business?

 Quitting is never an option.
-Remember why you started it in the first place and always follow your dreams, times will get tough and there will be moments when you may doubt yourself – when those moments arise, take a step back and breathe.
+Remember why you started it in the first place and always follow your dreams, times will get tough and there will be moments when you may doubt yourself, but when those moments arise, take a step back and breathe.
 Everything will be fine.